-Hiking may seem like something better-suited for more remote areas, but cities often have trails for those who want to get some exercise.
+Hiking may seem like something better suited for more remote areas, but cities often have trails for those who want to get some exercise.
 From local walking trails to National Parks, there’s likely somewhere close by to explore with your loved one.
-Instead of drinking alcohol or doing drugs this Valentine’s Day, grab some water and a pair of hiking boots or walking shoes and take in the beauty of the natural world.
+Grab some water and a pair of hiking boots or walking shoes and take in the beauty of the natural world!

 Take a Day Trip